-Position in: South Africa, Kenya, Nigeria or anywhere else in Africa
+Position in: Anywhere in Africa

 Code for Africa (CfA) has an immediate vacancy for a mid-level role as an E-learning Course Developer with strong pedagogical expertise and extensive experience in curriculum creation using e-learning technologies.